Bielteknik/orionRC/backend/README.md

 -   Receives sensor data from remote IoT agents (like a Raspberry Pi).
 -   Provides configuration to IoT agents, telling them which sensors to read.
 -   Simple token-based authentication for IoT agents.
--   (Future) Serves processed data to the frontend dashboard.
+-   Serves the frontend React application and its data.
--   (Future) Manages stations, sensors, users, and alert rules.
+-   Manages stations, sensors, users, and alert rules.

 ## Setup & Running Locally